Save More, Stress Less

-Setting aside money for emergencies or just in general will serve you well, affirms, chief financial analyst of Bankrate Greg McBride.
+Setting aside money for emergencies or just, in general, will serve you well, affirms, a chief financial analyst of Bankrate Greg McBride.
 "If you are not in the habit of saving regularly, whatever you have is going to get wiped out sooner rather than later."

 How big should your emergency fund be?

 Bloggers at One Cent at a Time advise you to save a minimum of $1,000 before saving for anything else.
 They concur with other financial experts, cited by Bankrate, who recommend accumulating a fund equivalent to three- to six-months of living expenses.